Home Insulation - how much is too much?

 Case in point - for all that we like about Passive House and their performance targets, that system is not without its flaws.
 I know of one certified Passive House that had so many windows that in order to get certified they needed an absurd amount (24 inches) of insulation below the slab to meet the overall energy goals.
 Therefore, due to those windows, the net result of seeking Passive House certification was a higher carbon footprint, as a ton of insulation was needed that far exceed any reasonable ROI.
 They would have been better off financially and ecologically to only install 8 inches of sub-slab insulation regardless of their windows.

 But we still think the Passive House Standard of construction is better than code.
 We love it, warts and all, because having all homes built to Passive House standards would be far better than what the industry currently builds by default.

 There are many other green building certifications and standards that should be considered - the best of which, in our opinion, take careful consideration of all factors before dictating the required amounts of insulation for walls, roofs or floors.

 The best return on investment for home construction & insulation:

 All cold-climate homes need some source of heat to maintain a livable temperature in winter.
 How much heat is required depends on how fast a house loses heat.
 How fast it loses heat depends on how well insulated it is, and how well-sealed a home is against air leakage - which in terms of a high performance homes' efficiency and durability is another hugely important factor to consider, build to and to measure using a blower door test.

-Now we know more about how much insulation is too much in a house, find more pages about sustainable and resilient green building techniques here :
+Now that you know more about how much insulation is too much in a house, find more pages about sustainable and resilient green building techniques here :